The benefits of fibre broadband

 Gigabit or 'gigabit-capable'

 This refers to broadband connections with speeds of over 1,000Mbps – also known as 1Gbps.
-Gigabit-capable broadband is available to over a quarter of British households, usually via full-fibre networks.
+Gigabit-capable broadband is available to nearly one in four British households, usually via full-fibre networks.

 What is gigabit broadband?